 Instead, try to emotionally detach yourself from the numbers.
 Financial metrics are an indicator of how things are now and how they will be in the short/long-term future.

 That's why having a good bookkeeper is essential.
 You have a business to run and don’t have time to log and categorize expenses, send out invoices, manage payroll, call the IRS (or CRA or whatever your 'taxman' is).
 Let someone else do this for you, but make a habit of taking a day out of every month to sit down with your bookkeeper and review where you’re at.
-Have a CPA on hand who you can meet with on semi-regular basis to guide you on tax-preparation and find holes in how you’re currently managing your finances.
+Have a CPA on hand who you can meet with on a semi-regular basis to guide you on tax-preparation and find holes in how you’re currently managing your finances.

 Always have an up-to-date balance sheet, profit/loss statements, and accounts receivables/payables.
 This combined with your sales metrics arms you with information you need to make key decisions for your company, like: